MatrixOrbital/EVE-Windows-Bitmap-Viewer/README.md

 ## Code

-The sample application is written in C# with a DLL version of the [Matrix Orbital Eve Library](https://github.com/MatrixOrbital/EVE2-Library) to handle the communication with the module.
+The sample application is written in C# with a DLL version of the [Matrix Orbital EVE Library](https://github.com/MatrixOrbital/EVE-Library) to handle the communication with the module.